Saturated: Claims Flood in After Harvey Exits

 Yet its classification held no weight on the cities below — rivers lined what once were streets; citizens evacuated in boatloads; 50 inches of rain poured down from the skies as Harvey slowly dredged its way onto land and continued into Louisiana and Mississippi.

-The storm has passed, but the total destruction Harvey caused remains to be seen in full.
+The storm passed, but the total destruction Harvey caused remains to be seen.
 While Texas grapples with the biggest hurricane-turned-tropical-storm to breach its shores, insurance agencies are inundated with the influx of residential and commercial claims.

 “I can’t put a number to it,” Bentley Laytin, senior vice president of operational strategy and innovation at Engle Martin & Associates, said of the scale of claims.
 “We’re seeing auto claims for flooding, wind damage, spoilage claims.
 Houston is the biggest hit, and there’s limited access to the city.”